Everything To Know About Belt Sanders

 Hold the sander up, turn it on, and see if the belt either rubs against the housing or starts working its way off the rollers.
 With the trigger on, adjust the tracking knob until the belt is centered on the rollers.
 You may have to make a slight adjustment when the sander is on the wood.
 If your sander has automatic tracking, you don’t need to mess with any of that nonsense.

 Some sanders have variable speed.
 You can go at maximum speed most of the time, but you’ll want to throttle it back for delicate work.

 Dirty belts make for lousy work.
 A belt-cleaning stick will remove the pitch buildup that happens with all woods, especially pine or sappy woods.
-Push it against the moving belt, or for larger sanders, clamp the stick in a vise and sand it.
+Push it against the moving belt.
+For larger sanders, clamp the stick in a vise and sand it.